azarketa/Thermodynamics-theoretical-pills/source/04_Characterization_of_substances.md

 This general expression defines how the thermodynamic properties of a substance are interrelated.
 Specific forms of this function — such as the **model of perfect gases** — will be explored next.

-:::{admonition} Tip: why equations of state matter
+:::{tip} Tip: why equations of state matter
-:class: tip, dropdown
+:class: dropdown
 Equations of state provide the bridge between theory and measurable reality.
 They make it possible to compute one property (e.g. pressure) from others (e.g. temperature and volume), thereby connecting the abstract framework of Thermodynamics to experimental data.